markcerqueira/javanote/README.md

 5\.
 Copy your Developer Token into the top of Main.java in the String variable DEVELOPER_TOKEN.
 The line will look something like ``private static final String DEVELOPER_TOKEN = "S=s1:U=91234...";`` Optionally, if you want to run the EDAMDemo you can also paste your Developer Token into the AUTH_TOKEN variable as well.

 6\.
+Hit run and you should see some output like ``EvernoteHelper - authenticated to username = johnsmith``.

-Add some code to the main() method in Main.java and hit run!
+7\.
+Add more code to the main() method.
+Most importantly, have a great time!

 ## File Walkthrough